Sandie Lindsay, 1st Baron Lindsay of Birker

 Alexander Dunlop Lindsay, 1st Baron Lindsay of Birker, (14 May 1879 – 18 March 1952), known as Sandie Lindsay, was a Scottish academic and peer.

-Lindsay worked at a number of universities, beginning his career as a fellow in moral philosophy at the University of Edinburgh and as an assistant lecturer at Victoria University of Manchester.
+Lindsay worked at a number of universities, beginning as a fellow in moral philosophy at the University of Edinburgh and as an assistant lecturer at Victoria University of Manchester.
 He then moved to Balliol College, Oxford where he had been elected a fellow in 1906.
 He served in the British Army during the First World War.
-He was Professor of Moral Philosophy at the University of Glasgow from 1922 to 1924, before returning to the University of Oxford as master of Balliol College 1924.
-He also served as Vice-Chancellor of the University of Oxford from 1935 to 1938.
-Having retired from Oxford in 1949, he became the first principal of the University College of North Staffordshire (now Keele University).
+He was Professor of Moral Philosophy at the University of Glasgow from 1922 to 1924, before returning to Balliol College.
+He also served as the Vice-chancellor of the University of Oxford from 1935 to 1938.
+Having retired from Oxford in 1949, he became the first principal of the 'University College of North Staffordshire', which became Keele University.

 Lindsay had unsuccessfully stood for election to the House of Commons in the 1938 Oxford by-election, as an independent candidate opposed to the Munich Agreement.
 He was, however, made a baron on 13 November 1945, and thereby sat as a peer in the House of Lords.

 Early life

-He was born in Glasgow on 14 May 1879, the son of Anna and Thomas Martin Lindsay.
-Lindsay was educated from 1887 at the Glasgow Academy, then at the University of Glasgow, where he gained a Master of Arts degree in 1899, and lastly at University College, Oxford, where he took a Double First in 1902.
+Lindsay was born in Glasgow on 14 May 1879, the son of Anna and Thomas Martin Lindsay.
+He was educated from 1887 at the Glasgow Academy, then at the University of Glasgow, where he gained a Master of Arts degree in 1899, and finally at University College, Oxford, where he took a Double First in 1902.